Phai Kho Don: History

 The Phai Kho Don subdistrict is a high-altitude area that does not flood in the rainy season.
 It was a passageway for pedestrians, carts and bridleway between Muang Thani (Sukhothai) and the city of Song Kwae (Phitsanulok).
 The local legend is that when the Burmese army camped on a high place and built a memorial in the form of a rectangular pillar, with a swan on top.
 The Wat Suwan Pradit symbol of swan pillar is still there.

 On 10 October 1996 Ministry of Interior announced the establishment of Phai Kho Don Subdistrict Administrative Organization - SAO (ongkan borihan suan tambon).

 Administration

-Central government
+Provincial government

 The administration of ฺPhai Kho Don subdistrict (tambon) is responsible for an area that covers 21,350 rai ~ 34.2 sqkm and consists of six administrative villages (muban).
-As of 2022: 4,083 people and 1,573 households.
+As of 2025: 4,042 people and 1,619 households.